FurryCoders/FALocalRepo/README.md

 Cookies need to be set manually with the config command before the program will be able to access protected pages.

+### Environmental Variables

+`falocalrepo` supports the following environmental variables:

+* `FALOCALREPO_DATABASE` sets a different root path for the database and files folder rather than using the current folder.
+If the path basename ends with `.db` -- i.e. `~/Documents/FA/MyFA.db` -- then the database will be be named as the basename and the folder changed to its directory, otherwise the whole path will be considered a folder.

 ### Help

 `help [<command>]`